There are a staggering range of tax relief incentives on offer to encourage investment in tech companies.

 Capital gains tax on the sale of a technology company

 Tech companies typically sell for high multiples.
 Getting the tax on the sale right is key.

-Shareholders can enjoy a reduced rate of CGT when they sell their shares under the regime known as “entrepreneurs’ relief” under which the rate of tax drops to 10%.
+Shareholders can enjoy a reduced rate of CGT when they sell their shares under the regime known as “Business Assets Disposal Relief” (entrepreneurs’ relief) under which the rate of tax drops to 10%.
 Tech companies qualify.

-If the business awards EMI options the shares acquired on exercise of EMI options by the option holders will qualify for entrepreneurs’ relief.
+If the business awards EMI options the shares acquired on exercise of EMI options by the option holders will qualify for Business Assets Disposal Relief (entrepreneurs’ relief).